-- Florida reported 'regional' activity to the Centers for Disease Control and Prevention (CDC) in week 5, this is up from 'local' activity reported in week 4. - While influenza activity has been low, the flu season is now underway.
-There has been an increase in reported outbreaks and a notable increase in emergency department (ED) and urgent care center (UCC) ILI visits in the East and South East regions of Florida, particularly in the 0 to 9 year age group. - Influenza activity in Florida often peaks in late January and February; current activity levels are consistent with those historic trends. - The preliminary estimated number of deaths due to pneumonia and influenza is similar to levels seen in previous seasons at this time. - In week 5, 11 counties reported 'moderate' activity.
-This is up from four counties in week 4. - Forty counties reported 'increasing' activity in week 5. - No influenza-associated pediatric deaths were reported in week 5. - Two influenza-associated pediatric deaths have been reported so far this season.
-While rare, Florida receives reports of influenza-associated pediatric deaths each season. - In week 5, one outbreak of influenza A (H3) was reported in an Orange County long term care facility. - In recent weeks, influenza A 2009 (H1N1) has been the most commonly identified influenza subtype by the Bureau of Public Health Laboratories (BPHL).
+- Florida reported "regional" activity to the Centers for Disease Control and Prevention (CDC) in week 7. - The flu season is now underway.
+In recent weeks, there has been an increase in reported outbreaks and a notable increase in emergency department (ED) and urgent care center (UCC) ILI visits in children less than 18 years old and pregnant women. - Influenza activity in Florida often peaks in late January and February.
+After a slow start to the flu season, current activity levels are consistent with those historic trends. - The preliminary estimated number of deaths due to pneumonia and influenza is similar to levels seen in previous seasons at this time. - Fifty-one counties reported "increasing" activity in week 7. - In week 7, 16 counties reported "moderate" activity and 47 counties reported "mild" activity. - One influenza-associated pediatric death was reported in week 7 in a vaccinated Collier County resident with underlying health conditions. - Four influenza-associated pediatric deaths have been reported so far this season.
+While rare, Florida receives reports of influenza-associated pediatric deaths each season.
+Annual vaccination remains the best way to protect children against the flu. - No outbreaks of influenza or ILI were reported in week 7. - In recent weeks, influenza A 2009 (H1N1) has been the most commonly identified influenza subtype by the Bureau of Public Health Laboratories (BPHL).